garden-io/garden/docs/reference/module-types/maven-container.md

 ### `extraFlags`

 Specify extra flags to use when building the container image.
-Note that arguments may not be portable across implementations
+Note that arguments may not be portable across implementations.

 | Type            | Required |
 | --------------- | -------- |